amyreese/markdown-pp/readme.md

 1\.
 Installation and Usage
 ----------------------

-Currently, you'll need to download the source code from [GitHub][2] or clone the repository, and the run the installation script manually.
+Currently, you'll need to download the source code from [GitHub][] or clone the repository, and the run the installation script manually.

     sudo python setup.py install